Fantastic bushwalks in NSW

 Grand Canyon

-The Grand Canyon track is one of the most popular walks in the Blue Mountains NP.
+The Grand Canyon track is one of the most popular bushwalks in the Blue Mountains NP.
 A fantastic challenging hike down the sandstone walls that have been carved over millions of years.
 The grade 3 hike takes about 3 -4 hours to finish.
-However, when taking photos of the stunning waterfalls, ferns and breathtaking views it will take longer.
+However, when taking photos of the stunning waterfalls, ferns and sweeping views it will take longer.

 We started from Neates Glen car park to get down into the Blue Mountains NP, Grand Canyon, and out at Evans Lookout.
 We did it in both directions but prefer going down from Neates Glen and up to Evans Lookout.